Retrospective

 A retrospective (from Latin retrospectare, "look back"), generally, is a look back at events that took place, or works that were produced, in the past.
-As a noun, retrospective has specific meanings in medicine, software development, popular culture and the arts.
+As a noun, retrospective has specific meanings in software development, popular culture, and the arts.
 It is applied as an adjective, synonymous with the term retroactive, to laws, standards, and awards.

-Medicine

-A medical retrospective is an examination of a patient's medical history and lifestyle.

 Arts and popular culture

+Film retrospectives are usually screenings of films grouped around a theme or a particular director.
+They are mounted as part of many film festivals, including the Retrospective section in the Berlin International Film Festival, Sundance, Locarno Film Festival, Byron Bay Film Festival They are also held by cinemas or various types of organisations.
+The Lincoln Center in New York City has held many film retrospectives in the form of screenings as well as podcasts.

-A retrospective exhibition presents works from an extended period of an artist's activity.
-Similarly, a retrospective compilation album is assembled from a recording artist's past material, usually their greatest hits.
+A retrospective art exhibition is an art exhibition of visual art that presents works from an extended period of an artist's activity.

+A retrospective compilation album is assembled from a recording artist's past material, often their greatest hits.
+Often the word is included in the title, such as Retrospective: The Best of Buffalo Springfield, released after the band's breakup in 1969, and Retrospective, a 1978 album of songs by Australian singer-songwriter Russell Morris.

 A television or newsstand special about an actor, politician, or other celebrity will present a retrospective of the subject's career highlights.
 A leading (usually elderly) academic may be honored with a Festschrift, an honorary book of articles or a lecture series relating topically to a retrospective of the honoree's career.
 Celebrity roasts good-naturedly mock the career of the guest of honor, often in a retrospective format.

 Awards

-A retrospective or retroactive award is one which is created and then awarded to persons who would have received it before.
-Alternatively, a slight change to the criteria of an existing award may result in retrospective awards being presented to persons who would have won the award under present rules.
-Comparatively, few awards are presented retrospectively.
+A retrospective or retroactive award is one which is created and then awarded to persons who would have received it at a time when the awards were not given, such as the 1945 Retrospective Hugo Awards for science fiction.

 Law

 The term is used in situations where the law (statutory, civil, or regulatory) is changed or reinterpreted, affecting acts committed before the alteration.
 When such changes make a previously committed lawful act now unlawful in a retroactive manner, this is known as an ex post facto law or retroactive law.
 Because such laws punish the accused for acts that were not unlawful when committed, they are rare, and not permissible in most legal systems.
-More commonly, changes retroactively worsen the legal consequences (or status) of actions that were committed, or relationships that existed, by bringing it into a more severe category than it was in when it was committed; by changing the punishment or recompense prescribed, as by adding new penalties, extending sentences, or increasing fines and damages payable; or it may alter the rules of evidence in order to make exoneration more difficult than it would have been.

 Conversely, a form of retrospective law commonly called an amnesty law may decriminalize certain acts.
 A pardon has a similar effect, in a specific case instead of a class of cases.
 An in mitius change may alleviate possible consequences for unlawful acts (for example, by replacing the death sentence with lifelong imprisonment) retroactively.
 Finally, when a previous law is repealed or otherwise nullified, it is no longer applicable to situations to which it had been, even if such situations arose before the law was voided; this principle is known as nullum crimen, nulla poena sine praevia lege poenali.